evrimulgen/logmon/README.md

 - Add some missing features built on top of fields provided by the W3C format (for example, a feature to detect the client who sends the most of requests by using the c-ip field)

+- Create new alerts based on status code for example